Far-right politics in Serbia: Yugoslavia

-The post-World War I Chetniks were ideologically divided; some of them believed that Yugoslavia should be governed in accordance with Serbian traditions and they also believed that the other two major ethnic groups, Croats and Slovenes, should be assimilated, while others had believed that a new Yugoslav national identity should be developed.
+The post-World War I Chetniks were ideologically divided; some of them believed that Yugoslavia should be governed in accordance with Serbian traditions and that the other two major ethnic groups, Croats and Slovenes, should be assimilated, while others believed that a new Yugoslav national identity should be developed.
 Its members were also divided between the Democratic Party (DS), which favoured an all-Yugoslav identity, and the People's Radical Party (NRS) which favoured a Greater Serbian identity.
 Chetniks later developed into "parafascists" and adopted anti-liberal and anti-democratic views, while maintaining nationalist traditions.
 Members of the National Defence (Народна одбрана), a militaristic association, usually sided with Chetniks in conflicts.
 National Defence adopted fascism in the mid-1920s and became sceptical about the parliamentary system.
 It had also opposed internationalism and promoted the cultural unity of South Slavs.
 Velibor Jonić, a Serbian fascist politician, was a member of the National Defence.

 Following the assassination of Alexander I, Milan Stojadinović and his Yugoslav Radical Union (JRZ) came to power.
 JRZ acted as an all-Yugoslav party, and its members consisted of all three major ethnic groups.
-Stojadinović ruled as an authoritarian and imposed anti-democratic acts, while he had also saw fascism as an ideological role model, and adopted centralism during his premiership.
+Stojadinović ruled as an authoritarian and imposed anti-democratic acts, while he had also seen fascism as an ideological role model, and adopted centralism during his premiership.
 Stojadinović was dismissed in 1939 and was replaced by Dragiša Cvetković.
 Dimitrije Ljotić, a Yugoslav Serb politician, who formed the Yugoslav National Movement (JNP Zbor), sought to introduce radical right and fascist policies.
 Zbor supported the creation of a corporative authoritarian regime, while it was also inspired by Italian fascism, anti-communism, and antisemitism.
 Ljotić cooperated with Bishop Nikolaj Velimirović, who was an antisemite and promoted anti-Western views; he had made an impact on Ljotić during the late interwar period.
 A chunk of its members had also left the party to join JRZ during Stojadinović's premiership.
-Zbor mainly received support from Serbs, and it remained a minor party after it received 1% of popular vote in 1935 and 1938 elections.
+Zbor mainly received support from Serbs, and it remained a minor party after it received 1% of the popular vote in 1935 and 1938 elections.

 After the beginning of World War II, the government of Yugoslavia adopted anti-Jewish laws.
 Milan Nedić was appointed prime minister of the puppet government in 1941; he was a supporter of fascist and ultranationalist policies.
 During his premiership, Nedić also promoted conspiracy theories about Jews.
-Kosta Pećanac, who headed Chetnik units from the 1930s, embraced chauvinism and led his group of Chetniks into allegiance with Nedić's government.
-Chetniks under Draža Mihailović began collaborating with the Axis Forces as early as in 1941.
+Kosta Pećanac, who headed Chetnik units in the 1930s, embraced chauvinism and led his group of Chetniks into allegiance with Nedić's government.
+Chetniks under Draža Mihailović began collaborating with the Axis Forces as early as 1941.
 Mihailović denied that he collaborated with the Axis forces, although in 1943 he admitted it in a conversation with a British liaison officer.
-After 1943, Mihailović collaborated with the Nazi Germany on an informal basis.
-Chetniks during World War II were royalist and nationalist, while their main objective was the creation of a Greater Serb state within Yugoslavia.
+After 1943, Mihailović collaborated with Nazi Germany on an informal basis.
+The Chetniks during World War II were royalist and nationalist, while their main objective was the creation of a Greater Serb state within Yugoslavia.
 Chetniks also favoured population transfer.